Co-ops

 You still need to do your due diligence

-Find out as much about the building, the previous tenant, and the sponsor as you can—your broker can help you with this.
+Find out as much as you can about the building, the previous tenant, and the sponsor—your broker and your attorney can help you with this.

 Ask how many apartments the sponsor owns in the building and how many are owner-occupied.
 The more apartments that are privately owned in the building, the easier it should be to secure financing, and the more your apartment will hold its value or increase later on.